Robert S. Newman collection on Tolstoy College

 In 1975, the College received a two-year contract with a review provision, attributed to the shift of Tolstoy College's theme from anarchism to one of the study of oppressed entities in American society.
 As other radically-oriented colleges failed or were terminated by the University, Tolstoy College picked up their subjects and themes.
 The college was conditionally rechartered through July 29, 1977 after review.

 In 1980, a review subcommittee recommended a five-year charter, which was apparently granted in 1981.
 After the resignation and departure of the Dean of the Colleges and both assistant deans circa 1983, a proposal was drawn up suggesting the incorporation of Tolstoy into the Department of American Studies.
-The proposal was rejected by the Dean of Arts & Letters, James Bunn, on February 6, 1984 citing a Faculty-wide concern about appointing Haynie to a tenure-track position within Arts and Letters as a basis for the program’s rejection.
+The proposal was rejected by the Dean of Arts and Letters, James Bunn, on February 6, 1984 citing a Faculty-wide concern about appointing Haynie to a tenure-track position within Arts and Letters as a basis for the program’s rejection.

 Tolstoy College was eliminated at the end of the 1984-1985 academic year during a reorganization of the college system wherein all remaining colleges were absorbed into existing academic and administrative units.
 Tolstoy itself was subsumed into the Faculty of Social Sciences and Charles Haynie was accepted into the Faculty's Interdisciplinary Undergraduate Program at that time.